2021 World Dementia & Mental Health Conference

 Session 7: Oncology and Dementia

-Some studies have suggested that patients with dementia have a decreased risk of subsequently being diagnosed with cancer, and cancer patients have a lower risk of dementia.
+Some studies have suggested that patients with dementia have a decreased risk of being diagnosed with cancer, and cancer patients have a lower risk of dementia.
 Dementia is usually preceded by cognitive impairment, during which pathophysiological processes underlying dementia may already be present.
 Since a shared pathology between cognitive problems and cancer has been hypothesized, a logical question emerges whether cancer and cancer treatment are also associated with an increased risk of dementia.

 - Androgen Deprivation Therapy Use